ironhack-labs/lab-ironbeers/README.md

 ## Introduction

-Best part of fridays?
-Ironbeers!
+The best part of Fridays?
+Ironbeers! :beer:

 ![giphy 5](https://user-images.githubusercontent.com/23629340/36723084-8d27891c-1baf-11e8-9572-f0f2a519bd72.gif)

-We will do a web app where the user will be able to see a list of beers or check one randomnly.
-For the exercise we will working with the [PunkAPI](https://www.npmjs.com/package/punkapi-javascript-wrapper) database, throug it's NPM Package.
-The package have some methods that retrieve beers with some info about them, and fits perfect for our example.
+You will do a web app where the user will be able to see a list of beers or check one randomly.
+For the exercise, we will work with the [PunkAPI](https://www.npmjs.com/package/punkapi-javascript-wrapper) database, through it's NPM Package.
+The package has some methods that retrieve beers with some info about them and fits perfect for our example.

 ## Requirements